Luliang Shanxi, China Travel Guide

 These are daily estimates per person for Luliang, demonstrating the range across various travel styles.

 While Luliang maintains relatively more affordable rates compared to first-tier Chinese cities, it remains part of a rapidly developing nation.
 Prices for imported goods and certain high-end services may resemble or even surpass those found in Western countries.
 The dominance of mobile payment platforms like WeChat Pay and Alipay highlights China's advanced digital economy.
-Adapting to these systems can yield a smoother experience and access to local discounts.
+Acclimating to these systems can yield a smoother experience and access to local discounts.

 The urban environment and climate can present unique considerations for travelers.